wbkoetsier/PythonSnippets/word-count/README.md

 - On a simpler note, I could make a version that works on Python 3.4, or on Python 2.7.
 - Look into using Pandas or numpy, would these be helpful when counting the most common words among a great many of Wikipedia pages?

+### v2: async/await and aiohttp
+Using `aiohttp==3.4.4` and Python 3.6.

+I've also added a timer to the version 1, so the versions can be compared.

 ## Requirements
 Python version: 3.6